giakoumoglou/moco/README.md

 This script uses all the default hyper-parameters as described in the MoCo v1 paper.
 To run MoCo v2, set `--mlp --moco-t 0.2 --aug-plus --cos`.

-***Note***: for 4-gpu training, we recommend following the [linear lr scaling recipe](https://arxiv.org/abs/1706.02677): `--lr 0.015 --batch-size 128` with 4 gpus.
-We got similar results using this setting.

 ### Linear Classification

 With a pre-trained model, to train a supervised linear classifier on frozen features/weights in an 8-gpu machine, run: